renaudwangler/ib-labs/msms030fr/lab11e1.md

 length: "00"
 ---
 # Scénario
-As Holly Dickson concludes her Microsoft 365 pilot project, she is interested in viewing the health of Adatum's Microsoft services, including Office on the web, Yammer, and mobile device management cloud services.
-After doing a little research, Holly has discovered that this information is available on the Service health page in the Microsoft 365 admin center.
-Therefore, if Adataum experiences problems with a cloud service, Holly can check its service health to determine whether this is a known issue with a resolution in progress before she calls Microsoft Support or spends time troubleshooting.
+As Dominique Skyetson concludes her Microsoft 365 pilot project, she is interested in viewing the health of Adatum's Microsoft services, including Office on the web, Yammer, and mobile device management cloud services.
+After doing a little research, Dominique has discovered that this information is available on the Service health page in the Microsoft 365 admin center.
+Therefore, if Adataum experiences problems with a cloud service, Dominique can check its service health to determine whether this is a known issue with a resolution in progress before she calls Microsoft Support or spends time troubleshooting.
-In this exercise, Holly will view the Microsoft 365 service health and several service health reports in the Microsoft 365 admin center.
+In this exercise, Dominique will view the Microsoft 365 service health and several service health reports in the Microsoft 365 admin center.

 # Objectifs
 A la fin de cet exercice, vous aurez une meilleure connaissance de :